Updated May 2022

 Figure S3.7 shows the historical and forecast of Alberta's demand and disposition of marketable bitumen.

-The five operating refineries in Alberta had a total processing capacity of 86.1 thousand cubic metres per day (103 m3/d), or 542 thousand barrels per day (103 bbl/d) in 2020.
-Together, their utilization rate was 93.7 per cent, handling an estimated daily average of
+The five operating refineries in Alberta had a total processing capacity of 86.1 thousand cubic metres per day (103 m3/d) or 541.8 thousand barrels per day (103 bbl/d) in 2021.
+Their combined utilization rate was 95 per cent, handling an estimated daily average of

-The total estimated Alberta demand for upgraded and nonupgraded bitumen (which includes upgraded bitumen use and sales from upgrading and mining sites) was 67.2 103 m3/d (422.8 103 bbl/d) in 2020, a 3 per cent decline from 2019.
-Sturgeon started processing diluted bitumen in 2020.
-The heavy oil units became operational, and the refinery is now moving away from processing upgraded bitumen.
+The total estimated Alberta demand in 2021 for upgraded and nonupgraded bitumen (which includes upgraded bitumen use and sales from upgrading and mines) was 70.8 103 m3/d (445.5 103 bbl/d), a 5.4 per cent increase from 2020.
+The Sturgeon refinery started processing diluted bitumen in 2020, with 2021 marking its first full year of production.
+The refinery is now moving away from processing upgraded bitumen.

-Alberta demand for upgraded and nonupgraded bitumen is forecast to increase to 77.5 103 m3/d (487.6 103 bbl/d) by 2030.
-Most of the growth in demand happens in the first years of the forecast.
-Increased throughput at the Sturgeon refinery and a return to historical utilization levels at other refineries account for the majority of demand growth.
+Alberta demand for upgraded and nonupgraded bitumen is forecast to increase to 77.5 103 m3/d (487.8 103 bbl/d) by 2031.
+Most of the growth in demand will happen in the first years of the forecast.
+Increased throughput at the Sturgeon refinery and a return to historical utilization levels at other refineries accounts for most of the demand growth.
 Upgraded bitumen is expected to continue to account for most of the total bitumen demand in the province.

 Learn more about refineries in Alberta in the Plants and Facilities section.

-Upgraded and nonupgraded removals are anticipated to increase by 2030, alongside production and pipeline capacity over the forecast period, while Alberta demand remains relatively stable.
+Upgraded and nonupgraded removals are expected to increase by 2031, alongside production and pipeline capacity over the forecast period, while Alberta's demand remains relatively stable.

-Upgraded and nonupgraded bitumen will continue to account for the majority of Alberta oil removals.
+Upgraded and nonupgraded bitumen will continue to account for most of Alberta's oil removals.
 Alberta's crude bitumen removals are primarily sent to the U.S. by pipeline and rail.

 Learn more about petroleum pipelines and rail transportation in Alberta in the Pipelines and Other Infrastructure section.